-White matter: White matter consists mainly of nerve fibers that connect the nerve cells in the cortex with one another, as well as with other parts of the brain and spinal cord.
-It also contains the support cells (glial cells) for the nerve cells.
+White matter: White matter consists mainly of nerve fibers (axons) that connect the nerve cells in the cortex with one another, as well as with other parts of the brain and spinal cord.
+It also contains the support cells (oligodendrocytes) that make the myelin for the nerve cell fibers.
 The white matter is located under the cortex.

 Subcortical structures: These structures are also located under the cortex—hence, their name.
 They include the basal ganglia, thalamus, hypothalamus, hippocampus, and the limbic system, which includes the amygdala, olfactory connections (structures that help transmit smell signals), and related structures.

 The cerebrum is divided into two halves—the left and right cerebral hemispheres.
 The hemispheres are connected by nerve fibers that form a bridge of white matter (called the corpus callosum) through the middle of the brain.
 Each hemisphere is further divided into lobes:

 Each lobe has specific functions, but for most activities, several areas of different lobes in both hemispheres must work together.

 The frontal lobes have the following functions: